astronomer/docs/learn/task-groups.md

 ![Task group Dependencies](/img/guides/task-groups_looped.png)

-This example also shows how to add an additional task to `group1` based on your `group_id`, demonstrating that even though you're creating task groups in a loop to take advantage of patterns, you can still introduce variations to the pattern while avoiding code redundancies introduced by building each task group definition manually.
+This example also shows how to add an additional task to `group1` based on your `group_id`, Even when you're creating task groups in a loop to take advantage of patterns, you can still introduce variations to the pattern while avoiding code redundancies.

 ## Nest task groups